 What is a DSP (Direct Support Professional)?
 As a Direct Support Professional you will work with individuals with disabilities to help them increase independence and participate in their community.
-There are different types of DSPs to fit different personalities: residential, day support, and employment.
+There are DSP positions available in residential, day support, and employment services.
 As a DSP you will have a flexible schedule where you will gain skills to advance in the DD field or pursue other career dreams.
 The most important role as a DSP you will be an advocate for the individual in self-expression, communication, and goals.

 Becoming a Provider

 An Ohio Department of Developmental Disabilities Certified Independent Provider is a self-employed person who provides services/supports for people with developmental disabilities.
 Independent providers must provide the services themselves and cannot employ, either directly or through contract, anyone else to provide the services.
 5123:2-2-01